josephpeck19/Joseph-s-Canva-and-Writing-Portfolio/README.md

 Hi!
 Welcome to my writing portfolio, this contains some of the work I have done over my first 2 years in Singapore Management Univserity.
 It showcases my writing ability not only in formal academic formats but also elevator pitches and blog style opinion pieces.
+Please click on the Writing Portfolio.zip and click